WrestleMania 38 lineup: The updated list of advertised matches for the two-night event - Pro Wrestling Dot Net

 -WWE Universal Champion Roman Reigns vs. WWE Champion Brock Lesnar in a title vs. title match.

--Queen Zelina and Carmella vs. Sasha Banks and Naomi for the WWE Women’s Tag Titles.
+-Queen Zelina and Carmella vs. Sasha Banks and Naomi vs. Rhea Ripley and Liv Morgan in a Triple Threat for the WWE Women’s Tag Titles.

 -Johnny Knoxville vs. Sami Zayn.